GonzaloEchevarria/SWII/README.md

 ###3.Load data in the DB
 > Using MongoDB Compass, create an collection called 'recetas' and import the data from output.json to the collection

+###4.Download images for client (Optional, but Recomended)
+> Please, go to `https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images?resource=download` and download de Dataset.

+> Copy the images of the Food Images directory in the zip file to `cliente/apps/static/recipes`

 ## ✨ Quick Start Server
 ###1 .Install the requeriments
 Depending on your operating system,make a virtual environment to avoid messing with your machine's primary dependencies